 - Space under beds, approximately 10″ at lowest to 27″ at highest

-- Average furniture includes: two beds, two dressers, two closets, two desk and chairs
+- Average furniture includes: 2 beds, 2 dressers, 2 closets, 2 desks and 2 chairs

 - Average single room, approximately 11.5′ wide by 12′ deep